"Wonsoo," Secretary Liu called for his great-nephew.

 Elevated on the stage, the tenebrous burst of ink faded.

 The audience slowly came to their senses.

-A clay semi-dome Shield remained in the midst of the duelling arena.
+A clay semi-dome Shield remained in the duelling arena.

 Wonsoo Liu was presumably inside, safe from the Void-empowered Elemental Sphere.

 "Where's the Familiar?" a spectator's voice broke through the silence.
 "The Void-Beast, I mean."